AbdullahKhanKakar/Data-Structures-Algorithms/Linear data structures/readme.md

 - **Traversal:**
     - **Linked List:** Typically traversed in a sequence from beginning to end.
     - **Array:** Allow random access, we can traversed them in any order.

+**Note:**
+- If you work on software that's provide mostly functionality on Inserting and Removing, then use Linked List.
+It's will work fast than Array.
+- If you work on software that's provide mostly functionality on Accessing items, then use Array.
+It will work fast than Linked List.